owid/notebooks/README.md

 Whenever you are asked to paste something in the terminal from now on you can either do so in the Windows Terminal or in a terminal window in VS Code.

-You may have to restart your terminal session in between for newly installed packages to be found on your system
+You may have to restart your terminal session in between for newly installed packages to be found on your system.

 * Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (Use the Python 3.9 Windows 64-bit version unless you have a good reason to pick something else)
 * Install common libraries: `conda install pandas matplotlib ipython jupyter jupyterlab ipywidgets altair` - pip install should work well for most libraries but for some with compiled dependencies like pandas, conda is the easier way to get them installed